 Whether you are working on an automobile, a home improvement project, or at your place of employment, having solid, high-quality wrenches is a necessity.
 Unfortunately, nowadays, it’s getting tougher to find quality wrenches made in the USA, especially with all the foreign-made tools flooding the market.

-If you’re looking for companies that feature 100 percent American made wrenches, the list will be quite small.
+If you’re looking for companies that feature 100 percent American-made wrenches, the list will be quite small.
 There aren’t many companies that still make all their catalog here in the United States.
-Names like Craftsman and Stanley that were once synonymous with American made tools now make most of their products in China, Taiwan, or even India.
+Names like Craftsman and Stanley, which were once synonymous with American-made tools, now make most of their products in China, Taiwan, or even India.
 You may still find some tools that are made in the United States, but you’ll have to search on the packaging for the country of origin.

 Keep in mind that manufacturing facilities and companies are constantly shifting names, changing factories, or moving things around, so always refer to the listing page and verify that the specific wrench or wrench set you’re looking at is made in the USA.
 That said, the list below is a great place to start and will get you pointed in the right direction.